the-citto/just-40/README.md

 Both layouts use the same keys for the same columns, just different key sizes.

-Traditional uses the standard spacebar remaining as close as possible to standard 60%, 80%, and 100%.
-The [HHKB](https://www.keyboard-layout-editor.com/#/) style will perhaps be more ergonomic, but moving further away from standards.

 #### Traditional
+With the standard spacebar remaining as close as possible to standard 60%, 80%, and 100%.

 ![traditional keys](kle/traditional.png)

 #### HHBK
+The [HHKB](https://www.keyboard-layout-editor.com/#/) style will perhaps be more ergonomic, but moving further away from standards.

 ![traditional keys](kle/hhkb.png)